 Father’s Day is coming up soon!
-Whether you want to inspire kids with gift ideas, or reward dads directly, Facebook is the best place to start.
-Let’s investigate Father’s Day giveaways on Facebook, with case studies from 5 brands that super-charged their strategies.
+Whether you want to inspire kids with gift ideas, or reward dads directly, Facebook is one of the best places to start.
+Let’s investigate Father’s Day giveaways on Facebook, with examples from 5 brands that super-charged their strategies.

 First of all, why Father’s Day giveaways on Facebook?
 There’s a reason that the big blue social network is so popular with marketers.

 75% of parents online use Facebook – that’s 66% of all dads in general.
 And 94% of those Facebook users love to comment, interact, and share posts.
 Fathers use Facebook to celebrate good news, share their parenting wisdom, and build a support network with other parents.

 So it’s the perfect social medium to run a comments contest.
 Dads already want to share parenting stories, tips, and memories on the platform.
 With a Father’s Day giveaway, you can offer them an extra incentive with a personal reward.

 Let’s dive in with 5 examples of Father’s Day giveaways on Facebook.

 1. Choose a meaningful photo for your Father’s Day Facebook promotion